Introduction

 Do We Need to Prescribe Pain Medicine at All?

 Serious pain presents doctors and policymakers with a heart-wrenching dilemma.
 Pain can be life destroying.
 Should we err on the side of prescribing more opioids and accept addiction as a side effect?
 Or should we clamp down on prescribing and let more people live in pain?
 With suzetrigine reaching the market, the dilemma is closer to being resolved.
-There are several other non-addictive painkillers in pharma pipelines, so suzetrigine is likely the first of what will be a new generation of truly non-addictive pain medicines.
+More than a dozen other non-opioid analgesic programs are now in clinical or late-preclinical development, most targeting the same Nav1.8 or the related Nav1.7 sodium channels (see this 2025 review of selective Nav1.8 inhibitors).
+Named candidates include Latigo Biotherapeutics' LTG-001, SiteOne Therapeutics' STC-004, and Vertex's own next-generation programs beyond suzetrigine.
+Not all will succeed (Vertex's Nav1.8 follow-on VX-993 missed its Phase 2 acute-pain endpoint and was halted as a monotherapy), but suzetrigine is likely the first of what will be a new generation of truly non-addictive pain medicines.

 Could American doctors go cold turkey and simply stop prescribing pills for mild or transient pain?
 Perhaps.
 Some doctors are doing this by recommending acetaminophen and ibuprofen, which are often equally or more effective than hydrocodone.
 But many, many doctors still prescribe opioids.
-Whether it is objectively "necessary" to write these pain prescriptions, we are much more likely to rapidly reduce opioid prescribing if doctors and patients have a non-addictive alternative.
+Set aside the question of whether it is objectively "necessary" to write these pain prescriptions.
+Either way, we are much more likely to rapidly reduce opioid prescribing if doctors and patients have a non-addictive alternative.

 Decent Is Excellent